Filomena Pennacchio

 Filomena Pennacchio (1841 – 1915), also known as Philomena Pennacchio, was a 19th-century Italian brigand.
 She joined a gang of brigands in 1862.
 Throughout her time with the brigands, she earned herself the nickname "Queen of the Woods".
-She later was arrested in 1864 and sentenced to prison.
-She was eventually released and lived in Turin, Italy for the rest of her life.
-She died February 17, 1915.
+She was arrested in 1864 and sentenced to prison.
+Eventually, she was released and lived in Turin, Italy, for the rest of her life.
+She died on February 17, 1915.